dmitryweiner/dla-tree-interactive/README.md

 dist/index.html
 ```

 Click on the screen as fast as you can to produce more resources for tree growth.

+### TODO

+* Add silly sounds

+* Generate points while pressed

+* Generate points on mouse move

+* Add constols, stats

+* Add dissolving points